Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 12

-**Goal:** TThe password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
-For this level it may be useful to create a directory under /tmp in which you can work.
+**Goal:** The password for the next level is stored in the file `data.txt`, which is a `hexdump` of a file that has been repeatedly compressed.
+For this level it may be useful to create a directory under `/tmp` in which you can work.
 Use mkdir with a hard to guess directory name.
-Or better, use the command “mktemp -d”.
-Then copy the datafile using cp, and rename it using mv
+Or better, use the command `mktemp -d`.
+Then copy the datafile using `cp`, and rename it using `mv`

-First things first create a tmp directory, copy the file there and move there.
-Now as stated it is hexdeumped thus we need to reverse it.
-Reviewing the suggested commands I found `xxd` and used `whatis` command on it and reading the `man` page I reversed it.
-Now to check what kind on compress it it we use the `file` command.
-Now I need to decompress it.
-Again the suggested commands, I came to know about `gzip` which is used for compression and expansion of files..
-Thus reading the man page and performed the `gunzip` command.
-Now again I used `file` command to check and it said we need to `bzip2`.
-Thus I did `whatis` and `man` on `bzip2`.
-After that It was again `gunzip`.
-Then It was `tar` just see the command trail.
+First, I created a temporary directory, copied the file there, and navigated to it.
+Since the file was `hex-dumped`, I needed to `reverse` it.
+After reviewing the suggested commands, I used `whatis` and man on `xxd` to reverse the hex dump.
+Then, I used the `file` command to identify the file type, which indicated compression.

+Following this, I explored the `gzip` command for decompression using its `man` page and ran `gunzip`.
+The `file` command then suggested the file was compressed with `bzip2`, so I used `whatis` and `man` for `bzip2` and decompressed accordingly.
+Subsequently, the file was a `tar` archive, so I extracted it using `tar`.

+This process was repeated multiple times—alternating between `gzip`, `bzip2`, and `tar`—until the final decompressed file was obtained.
+Below is the command sequence demonstrating the steps taken:

 ```bash
 mktemp -d